spacetelescope/roman_tools/README.md

 This will create a new folder called `wfirst-tools` containing this README and all of the example notebooks.
 From this directory, simply run `jupyter notebook`.
 Choose `Getting Started.ipynb` from the file list, and explore the available examples of WebbPSF and Pandeia calculations.

 ## Resources

+The STScI helpdesk at help@stsci.edu is available for members of the WFIRST scientific community.
+For issues with WebbPSF, we prefer that you report your issues in the GitHub issue tracker for the speediest response: https://github.com/spacetelescope/webbpsf/issues (choose the green "New Issue" button after logging in).

 Users are encouraged to address questions, suggestions, and bug reports to help@stsci.edu with "Pandeia-WFIRST question" in the subject line.
 The message will be directed to the appropriate members of the Pandeia-WFIRST team at STScI.